2i2c-org/infrastructure/docs/reference/ci-cd/hub-deploy.md

 However, this table can be difficult to track down in amongst the GitHub Actions logs.
 Therefore, we have another workflow that will post this information as a comment on the Pull Request that triggered the run for discoverability.

-When `generate-jobs` has been triggered by a PR, extra steps are run: first, the deployer converts the matrix jobs into Markdown tables (provided there are valid jobs) and saves them to a file; and second, the job exports the number of the PR to a file.
+When `generate-jobs` has been triggered by a PR, extra steps are run: first, the [deployer converts the matrix jobs into Markdown tables](https://github.com/2i2c-org/infrastructure/blob/HEAD/deployer/utils.py#L40-L137) (provided there are valid jobs) and saves them to a file; and second, the job exports the number of the PR to a file.
 These files are then uploaded as [GitHub Actions artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts).

-Upon completion of the ["Deploy and test hubs" workflow](https://github.com/2i2c-org/infrastructure/blob/HEAD/.github/workflows/deploy-hubs.yaml), the ["Comment Hub Deployment Plan to a Pull Request" workflow](https://github.com/2i2c-org/infrastructure/blob/HEAD/.github/workflows/comment-deployment-plan-pr.yaml) is executed.
+Upon the successful completion of the ["Deploy and test hubs" workflow](https://github.com/2i2c-org/infrastructure/blob/HEAD/.github/workflows/deploy-hubs.yaml), the ["Comment Hub Deployment Plan to a Pull Request" workflow](https://github.com/2i2c-org/infrastructure/blob/HEAD/.github/workflows/comment-deployment-plan-pr.yaml) is executed.

 This workflow downloads the artifacts uploaded by `generate-jobs` and then uses the GitHub API to complete the following tasks: